Forces in dry active matter: A short recap of different expressions for pressure

 In active matter, many experimentally relevant situations involve systems which do not conserve momentum and are out of equilibrium.
 These can be, for example, active particles moving in 2D next to a surface.
 Such systems are typically referred to as dry active systems (as opposed to wet ones)~\shortcite{Marchetti2013RMP}.
 The above discussion suggests that in these systems the existence of an equation of state is not obvious.
 Note that the same holds for wet systems confined by porous walls.
-Whether or not (and when) the intuition built in equilibrium on the statistical properties of forces extend to such active cases is one of the focus issues that these lectures address.
+Whether or not (and when) the intuition built-in equilibrium on the statistical properties of forces extend to such active cases is one of the issues that these lectures address.
 While the discussion will be carried out for a particularly simple class of active systems, the broad results and conclusions, as should be evident, are expected to hold generally.
-For pedagogical purpose, we focus on deriving results for non-interacting particles.
-Generalizations to cases with interactions will be commented on and can be found in the literature~\shortcite{Takatori2014,Yang2014,Solon2015NatPhys,falasco2016mesoscopic,rodenburg2017van,Solon_interactions,fily2017mechanical}.
+For pedagogical purposes, we focus on deriving results for non-interacting particles.
+Generalizations to cases with interactions will be commented on and can be found in the literature~\shortcite{Takatori2014,Yang2014,Solon2015NatPhys,Solon_interactions,falasco2016mesoscopic,rodenburg2017van,fily2017mechanical}.

-\chapter{The mechanical pressure of non-interacting self-propelled particles}
+\section{The mechanical pressure of non-interacting self-propelled particles}

-\section{Active Brownian Particles -- a simple model for active systems}
+\subsection{Active Brownian Particles -- a simple model for active systems}

-In what follows we study a model of non-interacting Active Brownian Particles (ABPs) (All our results directly extend to run-and-tumble particles (RTPs)).
-We first introduce and discuss the active dynamics far away from the walls, before discussing their impact on the dynamics of ABPs.
+In what follows we study a model of non-interacting Active Brownian Particles (ABPs) (all our results directly extend to run-and-tumble particles (RTPs)).
+We first introduce and discuss the active dynamics in the bulk, and then turn to the effect of the walls.